okl/engineering-careers/data-engineering.md

 by machines with you own two hands, keyboard, and cup of coffee.
 You want to work with closely with the people who will be receving the fruits of your labor, and ensure to the nines that they are having a good experience with your creations.
-You are excited by delivering.
 You love the idea of having robust, self-healing systems and that's a goal worth marching toward.
+You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in peoples every day lives.

 # Qualifications and Required Skills